vsbuffalo/bioawk-tutorial/README.md

     bioawk -cfastx '{print $name, length($seq)}' test-trimmed.fastq

-Or maybe you want to see how many sequences are shorter now?
+Or maybe you want to see how many sequences are shorter (less than 80bp) now?

     bioawk -cfastx 'BEGIN{ shorter = 0} {if (length($seq) < 80) shorter += 1} END {print "shorter sequences", shorter}' test-trimmed.fastq